Anomalous statistics of laser-cooled atoms in dissipative optical lattices: Anomalous statistics and infinite densities

-The analysis of the far tail of $P(x,t)$ was carried out in~\cite{Aghion2017}, finding a spatial infinite (non-normalized) density.
+The analysis of the far tail of $P(x,t)$ was carried out in~\cite{Aghion2017}, finding a spatial infinite (\ie non-normalized) density.
 It showed a relation between the laser cooling process and the problem of the distribution of random areas under Langevin excursions~\cite{Majumdar2005,Barkai2014,Agranov2020}.
 The latter is a constrained Langevin process starting and ending at $p=0$, never crossing the origin within a given time interval (Fig.~\ref{fig:fig5}).
 The derived cutoff of $P(x,t)$ due to the above-mentioned correlations, ending the power-law L\'evy regime, can be seen at the far right edge of the bottom panel of Fig.~\ref{fig:fig6}, and is in accord with direct simulations of the Langevin Eq.~\ref{eq:Langevin}.

-When $\widetilde{U}_0<1$, correlations can never be neglected and then $P(x,t)\sim (1/t^{3/2}) g(x/t^{3/2})$, where $g$ is some scaling function.
+When $\widetilde{U}_0<1$, the correlations between the walk duration and distance can never be neglected and then $P(x,t)\sim (1/t^{3/2}) g(x/t^{3/2})$, where $g$ is some scaling function.
 In this limit of very shallow lattices, the momentum performs a random walk due to the random emission events, the friction is negligible and then the momentum scales like $\sqrt{t}$ as in Eq.~\ref{eqppp}.
 Hence, as shown analytically in~\cite{Barkai2014}, a cubic scaling of the MSD is obtained.
-This type of Richardson-like behavior was found by~\cite{Wickenbrock2012} using Monte Carlo simulations and the phase $\widetilde{U}_0<1$ is called the Richardson phase.
+This type of Richardson-like behavior, measured originally in~\cite{Richardson1926} following the distance between two weather balloons in a turbulent atmosphere, was found by~\cite{Wickenbrock2012} using Monte Carlo simulations and the phase $\widetilde{U}_0<1$ is called the Richardson phase.
 Richardson's law has thus far evaded measurement in atomic systems but has been experimentally observed in other contexts~\cite{Duplat2013}.
-The MSD therefore has three distinct phases.
-Normal diffusion, superdiffusion and Richardson diffusion: